UZBEKISTAN: Raids, prison, fines for home religious meetings

 Officials of the Personnel Section on 8 August refused to put Forum 18 through to Satimboyev or discuss the case with Forum 18.

 In western Navoi Region, Novbahor District Police on 17 July handed an administrative case against two local Seventh-day Adventists to Navoi City Criminal Court.
 The two - Sergei Alekseyev and Saidat Abdurakhimova - were accused of violating Administrative Code Article 184-2.
 However, the Court referred it back to the Police for further investigation, local believers who wished to remain unnamed for fear of state reprisals, told Forum 18 on 2 August.

-Trouble began for the two Adventists on 29 May.
-Early in the evening, Captain Alisher Atayev, Navoi Region's Novbahor District anti-terrorism Police Officer, led a raid on Alekseyev's home, local believers complained to Forum 18.
+Early in the evening of 29 May, Captain Alisher Atayev, Navoi Region's Novbahor District police Struggle with Extremism and Terrorism Department officer, led a raid on Alekseyev's home, local believers complained to Forum 18.
 Captain Atayev was accompanied by the local Police Officer Nodir Bazarov as well as Alisher (last name not given), Chair of the mahalla committee (local residential administration).
 The officials "made an unauthorised search in the flat and seized his Christian books".

 Captain Atayev then opened an administrative case against Alekseyev and Abdurakhimova.
 Both are members of a state-registered Adventist congregation.

 Officer Atayev confirmed the raid to Forum 18 on 8 August, but said he could not say over the phone why Police raided Alekseyev's flat and why they did so without a search warrant.
 "You need to come to our Police Station if you want to find out why," was his response.
 He then declined to talk further to Forum 18.
 (END)